arana2743/become_cpp_programmer/README.md

 ### 4. Conditional statements in C++

 > Switch expression and case label accept variables of int or char data types.

+### 5. Function overloading

+> Function overloading is the concept of affecting a function’s behavior based on the number of parameters or their types.

+> This way, functions with different parameters can coexist with the same name.
+Function overloading works with different parameters.
+The function prototype can change and the return type changes according to parameters being returned.